Please find below a summary of some of the findings from the Under 16 Cancer Patient Experience Survey 2023.

 • 73%

-of parents or carers and children reported that information at diagnosis was definitely given in a way they could understand.
+of parents, carers, and children reported that information at diagnosis was definitely given in a way they could understand.

 • 78%